liyanage/xcode-text-macros/README.md

 directory.
 Then restart Xcode so it picks them up. *Definitely* assign keyboard shortcuts :-)

+Ideally, you would `git clone` this project directly from GitHub to some location on your system and put a symbolic link to the macro file into the directory given above.
+That way, you can always update to the newest version of the macro collection with a simple `git pull`.
+If you start your own collection put them in a separate file in the same directory.

 Here’s a quick run-down of some of the macros:

 Objective-C String Literal